secureCodeBox/documentation/docs/getting-started/first-scans.md

 ```

 This gives us an overview of the results of the scan.
-To view the actual findings produced by the scan you can use the download link to download the findings as JSON from Minio / S3.
+To view the actual findings produced by the scan you can use the download link to download the findings as JSON from Minio/S3.

 ## Next Steps